KbVrunda/Vascular-Rheology-Simulation/README.md

 # Carotid-Artery-Flow-Simulation
 Welcome to the Carotid Artery Flow Simulation project!
-This repository contains a 3D model of a carotid artery designed using SolidWorks.
-The primary objective of this project is to study fluid dynamics and hemodynamics within the carotid artery to detect four different stages of fibrillation that can occur in the artery.
+This repository contains a 3D model of a carotid artery created using SolidWorks, along with fluid dynamics simulations performed within the software.
+The simulation aims to study the flow behavior and hemodynamics in the carotid artery, providing valuable insights into the cardiovascular system.

 Usage